zceceal/comp0034-wk5/activity_errors.md

 - app.logger.warning(): Indication that something unexpected happened (such as “disk space low”), but the application is working as expected.
 - app.logger.error(): An error occurred in some part of the application.
-- app.logger.critical(): A critical error; the entire application might stop working.
+- app.logger.critical(): A critical error; the entire application might have stop working.

 You can add these to your code.
 For example, the app logger is used in the exception handling of the try/except in the route below: